osmphp-archived/osmdocs-docs/books/02-formatting.md

 Markdown is lightweight markup language for plain text files.
 It is easy to read in the original text file.
 It is also nicely shown as HTML.

-It has been written a lot about Markdown, and we couldn't explain it better:
+It has been written a lot about Markdown, and I couldn't explain it better:

 * [Getting Started](https://www.markdownguide.org/getting-started/)
 * [Cheat Sheet](https://www.markdownguide.org/cheat-sheet/)